theodox/tadwtf/tadwtf_slides.md

 ---
 What's a TA?
 ============
 -  An improviser
 -  A tech / art hybrid

+^ segue: But what about teamwork?
+^ as hybrids, you could say we're dual-classed

 ---

 ![fill](http://foolproofdesigns.com/videogamejerks/wp-content/uploads/2013/06/DND_TOD_Characters.png)

-^ segue: But what about teamwork?
-	- RPG quad
+^	- RPG quad
 	- Emphasizes teamwork  #service
 	- Engineering = Wizard.
 The glass cannon
 	- Design = Theif.
 Leaves work up to everybody else